 It's also vital that you realize you can affect the depth of field when using any give camera.
 Here are the things you can do to affect the amount of depth of field in your photographs.

 Changing the f-stop is the most well known and easiest way to control your DoF.
 I focused directly on the close-up bottle in both photos.
 In the photograph on the left an aperture of f/4 was used.
 Only the close-up beer bottle is sharp and clearly in focus.

 In the photograph on the right, the f-stop was f-22, the smallest opening that my lens can achieve.
 This increased the range of sharpness.
 However, there are others ways to control DOF that you will want to understand to improve your level of expertise.
 These include the distance of your subject from the camera and the focal length of the lens.

 Because the distance of the close-up bottle to the camera was very close, even f-22 was not small enough for the farther-away beer bottle to be completely sharp.

-Subject Distance.
 The closer the subject is to the camera then the smaller the range of things in sharp focus.
-So, when you do close up or macro photography, the DOF is extremely small.
+So, it's important for you to know that when you do close up or macro photography, that the depth of field is inherently extremely small.

-Conversely when you are photographing things that are distant from the camera, you will have more of a large range of things in focus or a deep DOF.
+For the opposite situation when you are photographing things that are more distant from the camera, you will have more of a large range of things in focus, called a deep depth of field.

 With landscape photography, compositions often include objects that are close to and far away from the camera.
 This is a situation were a deep depth of field is desirable to keep everything in focus.